Suspended animation: Count drags on as Biden nears victory

 Connect to local news for just $4.99 a month for 12 months.VIEW OFFER

 Trump’s handling of the pandemic has been the defining issue of the campaign.
-The president, first lady Melania Trump and several other people in Trump’s orbit have fallen ill.
+The president, first lady Melania Trump and several other people in Trump’s orbit have fallen ill and recovered.

-A handful of states remained in play — Georgia and North Carolina still too early to call along with Pennsylvania and Nevada.
-In all four states the margins between Trump and Biden were too narrow and the number of ballots left to be counted too great for the AP to declare a victor.
+A few states remained in play in the race: Georgia and North Carolina were still too early to call, along with Pennsylvania and Nevada.
+In all four states the margins between Trump and Biden were too narrow and the number of ballots left to be counted too great for The Associated Press to declare a winner.

 The uncertainty left Americans across the nation glued to their TVs and smartphones, checking for updates to a vote count that, for many, appeared to inch along.

-With his pathway to reelection appearing to greatly narrow, Trump was testing how far he could go in using the trappings of presidential power to undermine confidence in the vote.
+With his path to reelection appearing to greatly narrow, Trump was testing how far he could go in using the trappings of presidential power to undermine confidence in the vote.

-He took to Twitter late Friday to pledge further legal action, tweeting that “Joe Biden should not wrongfully claim the office of the President.
-I could make that claim also.
-Legal proceedings are just now beginning!”

 Trump did claim that he won late on Election Night.
 He also tweeted that he had “such a big lead in all of these states late into election night, only to see the leads miraculously disappear as the days went by,” although it was well known that votes cast before Tuesday were still being legally counted.

-Pro-Trump protesters — some of them openly carrying rifles and handguns — rallied outside vote-tabulation centers in a few cities around the country Friday, responding to Trump’s groundless accusations that the Democrats were trying to steal the White House.
+Pro-Trump protesters — some openly carrying rifles and handguns — rallied outside vote-tabulation centers in a few cities Friday, responding to Trump’s groundless accusations that the Democrats were trying to “steal” the White House.
 Roughly 100 Trump supporters gathered for a third straight day in front of the elections center in Phoenix, where hundreds of workers were processing and counting ballots.

 But others who are rumored to be considering a White House run of their own in four years aligned themselves with the incumbent, including Sen. Josh Hawley, R-Mo., who tweeted support for Trump’s claims, writing that “If last 24 hours have made anything clear, it’s that we need new election integrity laws NOW.”